garylirocks/quickrefs/azure-sql.markdown

 - DR needs to be sized as production, so it can hold all the data
 - "**Read/Write failover policy**" could be
   - Customer managed (manual failover) - grace period is fixed to 1 hour
-  - Microsoft managed - grace period configurable from 1 to 24 hours
+  - Microsoft managed - grace period configurable from 1 to 24 hours, to prevent unnecessary failover due to transient issues
 - With Planned/manual failover, no data loss
 - With "Forced Failover"
   - RPO is 1~2 seconds (*if you want absolute no data loss, consider CosmosDB, it has strong consistency - data stored in multiple regions, but your application needs to accept latency*)